 Hyperparameter Tuning

-• Learning Rate: Controls step size in optimization, impacting convergence speed and overshooting risk.
+- Learning Rate: Controls the step size in optimization, impacting convergence speed and overshooting risk.

-• Batch Size: Specifies training examples processed before updating, affecting convergence and memory usage.
+- Batch Size: Specifies the number of training examples processed before updating, affecting convergence and memory usage.

-• Optimizer and Parameters: Determines parameter update method, impacting convergence and performance.
+- Optimizer and Parameters: Determines the parameter update method, impacting convergence and performance.

 Vectorization